To find out more, including how to control cookies, see here:

 The Grade One listed early medieval Caerhun Church is one of the architectural and historic gems of the Conwy Valley.
 It was built on the site of the Roman fort Canovium, and you can still see faint signs of the fort.
 The churchyard is popular with birdwatchers looking for elusive hawfinches.
 Red kites can also be seen here.
 There are fine views of the Afon Conwy and the Carneddau mountains.

-New for 2017… Composting toilet in the old bier building.
+A new composting toilet has been installed in the old bier building.
 See Natsol website.
 Available for use during services and events.

 Directions: ½ mile south of Ty’n y Groes, off B5106.
-Just north of Caerhun Farm LL32 8UZ turn left, or right if coming from Dolgarrog, signposted 13th Century Church.
+Just south of the entrance to Caer Rhun Hall LL32 8UZ turn left, or right if coming from Dolgarrog, signposted 13th Century Church.
 Narrow lane down to a small car park.